robotmedia/RMStore/README.md

 ##Receipt verification

 RMStore doesn't perform receipt verification by default but provides reference implementations.
-You can provide your own custom verification or use the local receipt verificators provided by the library.
+You can implement your own custom verification or use the reference verificators provided by the library.

-###Local verification
+Both options are outlined below.
+For more info, check out the [wiki](https://github.com/robotmedia/RMStore/wiki/Receipt-verification).

+###Reference verificators

-RMStore provides optional local receipt verification via `RMStoreAppReceiptVerificator` (for iOS 7 or higher) and `RMStoreTransactionReceiptVerificator` (for iOS 6 or lower).
-To use any of them, add the corresponding files from the Optional folder into your project and set the verification delegate (`receiptVerificator`) at startup.
+RMStore provides receipt verification via `RMStoreAppReceiptVerificator` (for iOS 7 or higher) and `RMStoreTransactionReceiptVerificator` (for iOS 6 or lower).
+To use any of them, add the corresponding files from [RMStore/Optional](https://github.com/robotmedia/RMStore/tree/master/RMStore/Optional) into your project and set the verificator delegate (`receiptVerificator`) at startup.
 For example:

 ```objective-c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions